 Lassen is known for its volcanoes and geothermal areas, but we also love its incredible lakes.
 Lassen’s lakes are great places to swim, fish, kayak, or sunbathe.
-And there are many campgrounds and cabins near the lakes if you would like to stay overnight.
+And there are many campgrounds and cabins near the lakes if you want to stay overnight.
 Manzanita Lake, located in the Northwestern corner of the park, offers some of the most iconic views of Lassen Peak.
 Head to Butte Lake for great views of Cinder Cone, the newest volcano in the park, and a unique landscape that looks totally different from anywhere else in the region.
 There are also many great hikes near Butte Lake, including the challenging climb to the Cinder Cone summit.
 Juniper Lake is the largest lake in the park, with many smaller lakes branching off from it.
 Its crystal clear, snow-fed water makes it the perfect place to swim, kayak, or lounge on the beach.

 5. Fewer Crowds

 Over four million people visit Yosemite every year.
 Half a million visit the Redwoods.
 Over 750,000 visit Crater Lake.
-While these parks are undeniably beautiful and historic, their huge crowd levels can detract from the experience.
-About 400,000 people made their way to Lassen across all four seasons, significantly less than these other famous parks.
+While these parks are undeniably beautiful and historical, their massive crowd levels can detract from the experience.
+About 400,000 people made their way to Lassen across all four seasons, significantly fewer than these other famous parks.
 If you come to Lassen, you won’t have to fight for a campsite, squeeze by other visitors on the trails, or worry about a stranger making their way into your photos.
 If you want to skip crowds and truly escape from society, Lassen is the perfect park for you.

-Despite its natural beauty and amazing opportunities for outdoor adventure, Lassen Volcanic Park is one of the lesser known National parks in the region.
+Despite its natural beauty and unique opportunities for outdoor adventure, Lassen Volcanic Park is one of the lesser known National parks in the region.
 Head to Lassen to admire its magnificent landscape, learn from expert guides, and escape those pesky crowds.
 But you better book your trip fast.
 That could all change very soon.